bonitasoft/bonita-doc/md/bdm-access-control.md

 **Note:** In this tutorial, we create a basic living application to observe the results of our access rules.
 You can also directly call the API and check the response.
 Here is the API to call: *../API/bdm/businessData/com.company.model.LeaveRequest?q=find&p=0&c=10*
 :::

- In the UI Designer, create an application page (*displayLeaveRequest*):
+  1. In the UI Designer:
+    a.
+Create an application page: *displayLeaveRequest*

- - Create a new variable
+    b.
+Create a new variable
 	 -  **Name** : leaveRequests
 	 -  **Type** : External API
 	 -  **API URL** :  ../API/bdm/businessData/com.company.model.LeaveRequest?q=find&p=0&c=10

- - Add a title to your page (*Leave requests*)
+    c.
+Add a title to your page: *Leave requests*
- - Add a container under the title
+    d.
+Add a container under the title
 	 - **Collection**: leaveRequests
 	 - **CSS classes**: alert alert-info
- - Inside this container, for each of the following attributes of your Business Object *(employee - departureDate - duration - medicalComment - managerComment)*:
+    e.
+Inside this container, for each of the following attributes of your Business Object *(employee - departureDate - duration - medicalComment - employeeComment)*, add an input with the following configuration
-	 - Add an input with the following configuration *( [current attribute name] should be replaced by employee or departureDate or duration or medicalComment or managerComment )*
 		 - **Label** : *[current attribute name]*
 		 - **Value** : *$item.[current attribute name]*
 		 - **Read-only**: *true*
+*([current attribute name] should be replaced by employee, or departureDate, or duration, or medicalComment, or employeeComment)*
+    f.
+Since medicalComment will not be accessible to some users, you can make its display conditional.
+To do so, in the property **hidden** of the dedicated input, click the **fx** button to make it an expression, and write `$item.medicalComment == null || $item.medicalComment == undefined`.

-Create a new application descriptor using the [application editor](applicationCreation.md) in the Studio:
+  2. Create a new application descriptor using the [application editor](applicationCreation.md) in the studio:

- - Set the application token: leaveRequest
+    a.
+Set the application token: leaveRequest
- - Set the Application Profile: User (ensure that the users mapped with the two profiles created in 2. are also mapped with the profile User)
+    b.
+Set the Application Profile: User
- - Add an orphan page:
+    c.
+Add an orphan page:
 	 - **Application Page**: *custompage_displayLeaveRequest*
 	 - **Token**:  *displayLeaveRequest*
- - Set the Home page token: *displayLeaveRequest*
+    d.
+Set the Home page token: *displayLeaveRequest*
- - Deploy
+    e.
+Deploy

-Ensure that the living application works fine, and that all attributes are displayed at the moment.
+  3. Make sure the living application works fine, and that all attributes are displayed at the moment.

-**5. Define access control for your Business Object LeaveRequest**
+**5. Define access control for Business Object LeaveRequest**

-We want to ensure that only experimented members of HR can access the attribute *medicalComment* of a leave request.
-A novice member of HR should not see this attribute.
+Acceess to all attributes of a leave request should be granted to HR managers.
+On the other hand, an HR trainee should not be able to access the attribute *medicalComment* of a leave request.
 To do so, define two rules for our *LeaveRequest*:

-The first rule is the rule for the novices members of HR:
+  1. HR trainees
+    They should not be able to access the medical comment of any leave request.
+So on the object *LeaveRequest*, create a first rule:

- - **Rule name**: *Novice HR Access*
+    - **Rule name**: *HR trainees access*
- - **Rule description**: *A novice member of HR should not see the medical comment of a leave request*
+    - **Rule description**: *An HR trainee should not see the medical comment of any leave request*
- - **Attributes checked**:  *[employee, departureDate, duration, managerComment]*
+    - **Attributes checked**:  *[employee, departureDate, duration, employeeComment]*
- - **Profiles checked**: *[Novice HR]*
+    - **Profiles checked**: *[HR trainees]*

-The second rule is the rule for the experimented members of HR:
+  2. HR managers
+    They should be able to access full information of all leave requests.
+So on the object *LeaveRequest*, create a second rule:

- - **Rule name**: *Experimented HR Access*
+    - **Rule name**: *HR managers access*
- - **Rule description**: *An experimented member of HR should see all the attributes of a leave request*
+    - **Rule description**: *An HR manager should see all attributes of all leave requests*
- - **Attributes checked**:  *[employee, departureDate, duration, medicalComment, managerComment]*
+    - **Attributes checked**:  *[employee, departureDate, duration, medicalComment, employeeComment]*
- - **Profiles checked**: *[Experimented HR]*
+    - **Profiles checked**: *[HR managers]*

-Deploy your access control file.
+  3. Deploy the access control file.

 **6. Access control validation**

-Access to your previous data is now controlled by the BDM Access Control file you just deployed.
-A novice member of HR can't see the attribute *medicalComment* on a LeaveRequest anymore.
+Access to data is now controlled by the BDM Access Control file just deployed.
+To check:
-Connect onto the portal as a user with the profile *Novice HR*.
-Go to your application: the medical comment is always empty.
+  1. Login onto the portal as a user with the profile *HR trainee*.
+  2. In the studio, open the application descriptor.
+  3. Click on the overview link of the application.
+You are viewing the application as an HR trainee.
+The medical comment is not displayed.
-Connect now as a user with the profile *Experimented HR*.
-On your application, the medical comments is displayed.
+  4. Login onto the portal as a user with the profile *HR manager*.
+Refresh the application in the web browser.
+You are viewing the application as an HR manager.
+The medical comment is displayed.

-### II - Invoice
+### II - Grant access to attributes in a complex relationship.
+Invoices

-**Business use case:** A company has to handle invoices.
-An invoice references an order and a customer.
+**Business use case:** A company handles invoices for customers' orders.
-An employee in charge of the preparation of the order shall access to the order but not to the customer of an invoice.
+Looking at all invoices, an employee in charge of the preparation of the order (order picker) should access orders but no customers information.
+Looking at the invoice lines, the order picker should access product names and quantities but no prices.
-An order is represented by several invoice line.
-An invoice line is made of a product and a quantity.
-A product is defined by a name and a price.
-An employee in charge of the preparation of the order is allowed to access the product name and the quantity but not the price of a product.
-A sales representative is allowed to access both the customer and the order of an invoice.
-A customer is represented by a name, an email and an address.
-A sells shall access to the name and the email of the customer, but not to its address.
+An experienced sales representative should access all information about orders and customers.
+A novice sales representative should access all information about orders but only customer names (no email address, no regular address).

-**Technical use case:** Grant access to some complex attributes (with composition or aggregation relations) of a business object depending on the profiles of the requester.
-The access control for the business object with an aggregation / composition relation has to be defined too.
+**Technical use case:** Grant access to complex attributes (with composition or aggregation relationships) of a business object depending on the profile of the requester.

-**1. BDM definition**
+**1. Define the BDM**

-Define a *Customer* business object, with the following attributes:
+  1. Define a *Customer* business object, with the following attributes:

 | Name | Type |
 |---|---|